 So, what can you expect from a Turkish bath?

-As mentioned before, men and women are often separated in traditional Turkish hamams.
-The bathing ritual is the same for both sexes, but a Turkish hamam is more focused on a massage ritual than an actual bath.
+The bathing ritual is the same for both sexes, to some degree.
+While the name implies a bath of hot water to bath in, a Turkish bath is actually more focused on a scrub and massage ritual than an actual bath.

-If it’s your first time, your natir will guide you through the experience.
+For women, you would only be attended to by a natir.
+If it’s your first time, your natir will guide you through the whole experience, from the washing and scrubbing to the massage.

-Some hamams will segregate their services by time, meaning men can come at one time of day and women at another, so it’s a good idea to check the opening times for female Turkish baths before visiting.
+It’s important to note that some Turkish hamams will segregate their services by time, meaning men can come at one time of day and women at another, so it’s a good idea to check the opening times for female Turkish baths before visiting.

 What happens during a Turkish bath?